haxxnz/nzcp-js/README.md

 ### Unsuccessful Verification

-On **unsuccessful** verification of the given pass, the `verifyNZCovidPass` method returns the following result:
+On **unsuccessful** verification of the given pass, the `verifyPass` method returns the following result:

 ```javascript
 {